Class UserPoolType

 A list of the user attributes and their properties in your user pool.
 The attribute schema contains standard attributes, custom attributes with a custom: prefix, and developer attributes with a dev: prefix.
 For more information, see User pool attributes.

-Developer-only attributes are a legacy feature of user pools, are read-only to all app clients.
+Developer-only attributes are a legacy feature of user pools, and are read-only to all app clients.
 You can create and update developer-only attributes only with IAM-authenticated API operations.
 Use app client read/write permissions instead.

 • autoVerifiedAttributes